dmitryduka/lc/README.md

 * InstructionPointer and Environment special types are used because CALL and RET instruction save/restore a return address and environment pointer on/from the same stack where the actual data belongs.

 ### *main.cc*:

+Because cell of type string can only contain a maximum of 6 characters (+ trailing zero), there is a limitation on a symbol name length (6 bytes).
+Of course, it should be possible to mangle/shorten names during compilation or support constant pools in the VM, but it's not done.

 Compiles pseduo-lisp code to bytecode
 ```
 parse_list("(+ 2 (- 3 1))")